brdeleon/chicago_crash_incidents/README.md

 ## Methods

-We will use this data to create a machine learning model which will help predict what causes injuries in crash incidents.
-Our binary classification model will help identify what features are most relevant in crash incident injuries.
+We will develop a machine learning model using the available data to predict the factors that contribute to injuries in crash incidents.
+The development of the model will involve several steps, including data preprocessing, feature selection, model training, and evaluation.
+Using the model, we can identify the features that have the strongest influence on injury outcomes in crash incidents.
+Ultimately, our goal is to provide insights into the most significant factors that contribute to injuries in crash incidents, which can inform more effective safety measures and policies.

 ## Results